 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Company and that the revenue can be reliably measured.
 Revenue from operation comprises of project execution income, land revenue and power evacuation infrastructure facility offered to customer.
-The Company collects sales tax, service tax and value added taxes (VAT) as applicable on behalf of the government and therefore, these are not economic benefits flowing to the Company.
+The Company collects goods and service tax ("GST") as applicable on behalf of the government and therefore, these are not economic benefits flowing to the Company.
 Hence, they are excluded from revenue.